10 Best AI Executive Search Firms in 2026: How to Choose the Right Partner

 Key strengths:

-• Global reach with experience across public, private, and nonprofit organizations
+• Search across public, private, and nonprofit organizations

-• Experience supporting board-level hiring decisions involving AI leaders
+• Board-level hiring decisions involving technology and AI leadership

 When to partner: